sapouidugnatos/skolota/akinakah/akinakah.md

 The dissemination of metallurgic technologies through the Eastern Caucasus to the Pontic-Caspian steppes beyond is also well-known,[^7] as well as the area's general mastery of metallurgic techniques from the Koban culture onwards, as noted by Jaimoukha:

-> *"Metallurgy was at an advanced stage of development, with differentiated professionals organized at the clan level. "*[^8]
+> *"Metallurgy was at an advanced stage of development, with differentiated professionals organized at the clan level."*[^8]

 Even further, the influence of Caucasian metallurgy on the later Scythians and Sarmatians has received considerable attention.[^9] This exchange at the beginning of the interactions between the two groups is summarized well by Jaimoukha:

 > *"Archaeological finds show that there was a healthy cultural exchange between the Sarmatians and the North Caucasians.
 Caucasian-made objects were found in abundance in Sarmatian burial grounds.
 The Nakh seem to have been on the whole more advanced in their material culture than the Iranians, who were, among other things, not familiar with foundry work and the potter’s wheel.
 On the other hand, the Sarmatians, with their tribal kings and aristocracy, had superior social organization and military know-how (Ya.Z.
-Akhmadov 2002)"*[^10]
+Akhmadov 2002)."*[^10]

 This tradition of metallurgy was eventually inherited by the latest Iranian steppe tribes to inhabit the Northern Caucasus, the Alans: